What Is the Difference Between a College and a University?

 Which One Is Better: College or University?

-A university is generally a much larger school with a wide variety of academic programs on the undergraduate, graduate, and Ph.D. level.
+A university is generally a much larger school with a wide variety of academic programs at the undergraduate, graduate, and Ph.D. levels.

 They may also offer professional programs such as law degrees, medical degrees, and more.